richiewoo/MiniBrowser/README.md

 3)The browser has a back and forward button to navigate backward or forward.

-Run iOS8 and above because of using WKWebView.
+Run on iOS8 and above because of using WKWebView.